rhchun/gridgame/README.md

 if a player moves to a grid with another player already on it, they fight. the winner gains exp and the loser dies.

 press s to start the game
-to create a player, press c and type the player's name to move a player, press m, type the player's name, type x coordinate (0 - 9) and type y coordinate (0 - 9)
+press i to print the status of the players and the board to create a player, press c and type the player's name to move a player, press m, type the player's name, type x coordinate (0 - 9) and type y coordinate (0 - 9)